SD2E/test-harness/README.md

 4. Automated selection of future experiments to run (coming soon for protein design and perovskites)

 ## Using the Test Harness
-You can use the Test Harness locally or with TACC resources such as Maverick.
+You can use the Test Harness locally or with TACC resources such as Maverick2.

 Python 3 should be used when using the Test Harness.

 ### Installation
 1. Clone this repository into the environment of your choice (directory, conda env, virtualenv, etc)
 2. Using command-line, navigate to the directory in which you cloned this repo (not inside the repo itself).
-3. Run `pip install test-harness` or `pip install -e test-harness` .
+3. Run `pip3 install test-harness` or `pip3 install -e test-harness` .
 This will install the `test-harness` package and make it visible to all other repositories/projects you have in the current environment.
 The `-e` option stands for "editable".
 This will install the package in a way where any local changes to the package will automatically be reflected in your environment.
 See [this link](https://stackoverflow.com/questions/41535915/python-pip-install-from-local-dir/41536128)
 for more details.
+Note: for some reason I cannot install the package unless I use the `-e` option on Maverick2.
+In addition you must include `--user`: `pip3 install -e test-harness --user`.

 ### Running The Test Harness